 Hook Activity: Predicting Themes

-The lesson begins with intriguing watercolor images to spark students’ curiosity.
+The lesson begins with watercolor images to spark students’ curiosity.
 Students will guess the theme connecting these images and discuss their observations, emotions, and interpretations.
 This visual exploration will lay the foundation for understanding time, family, and life themes.

 Activity #1: Organizer – Comparing and Contrasting Stories